 Henry David Thoreau Papers.
-In addition to being a writer, lecturer, and naturalist, Thoreau was by profession a surveyor.
-The Concord Public Library has digitized and made available Thoreau's land surveys (including a survey of Bronson Alcott's property).
+In addition to being a writer, lecturer, and naturalist, Thoreau was at times a surveyor.
+The Concord Public Library has digitized Thoreau's land surveys (including one of Bronson Alcott's property).

 Bryson, J. Scott.
-"Seeing the West Side of Any Mountain: Thoreau and Contemporary Ecological Poetry."
-Orig. pub. in Thoreau's Sense of Place: Essays in American Environmental Writing (1999).
+"Seeing the West Side of Any Mountain: Thoreau and Contemporary Ecological Poetry," from Thoreau's Sense of Place: Essays in American Environmental Writing (1999).